 Steps we all can take to protect our communities from Zika is a sponsored post in partnership with The Motherhood on behalf of Texas Department of State Health Services.

-I saw a friend post yesterday that October in Texas really doesn’t mean anything different.
-Her kids were going swimming and it was like a summer day.
-This is true!
-The climate in Texas is warmer and we have very few days where it goes below freezing.
+The climate in Texas is warmer year round and we have very few days where it goes below freezing.
 The climate is pretty awesome but it also means that mosquito season is a year-round concern.
 And if you have been watching the news at all, you will know that Zika is a concern that has been creeping up lately.
-There is an elevated risk of Zika transmission in Texas beginning in the summer and continuing through the late fall.
+With Spring Break coming up and the weather getting warmer, Texans will be spending more time outside and traveling to destinations where Zika may be prevalent.

 Can we really do anything to prevent Zika?